 What is Pinch Blepharoplasty?

 A “Pinch Blepharoplasty” is a minimally invasive technique in which only the excess skin is addressed.
 Because the incisions are made in natural skin folds of the eyelids just below your eyelashes, they are nearly invisible after the healing process is complete.

 What you can expect after surgery?

 Sutures are generally removed within 5-7 days.
-Healing time is minimized by careful surgical technique which, in many cases, can be performed in the office or as an outpatient procedure at Northwestern Memorial Hospital.
-Slight bruising will typically resolve in less than 1 week.
+Healing time is minimized by careful surgical technique.
+In most cases, this surgery can be performed in our office’s procedure room under light sedation.
+It may also be performed as an outpatient surgery in the operating room at Northwestern Memorial Hospital.
+Slight bruising and swelling will typically resolve in less than 1 week.